juniormandriva74/juniormandriva74/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at UFS
+- 🔭 I’m currently working at Federal University of Sergipe
 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODEJS, JAVA, PYTHON, PHP
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ANDROID